Dumfries: Sport

+Freedom of Dumfries

+In 1953 the King's Own Scottish Borderers were granted the freedom of Dumfries.

 Transport

 Dumfries is linked to the Northbound A74(M) motorway at Beattock via the A701 road.
 The A75 road eastbound links Dumfries to the southbound A74(M), leading to the M6 motorway and Carlisle.
 The A75 road west links Dumfries with the ferry port of Stranraer.
 The A76 road connects to Kilmarnock in Ayrshire.

 Dumfries railway station lies on the Glasgow South Western Line.
 It was awarded Best Station Awards by British Rail in 1986 and 1987.
 The train service is now operated by ScotRail which provides services to Glasgow Central and Carlisle, and less frequent services direct to Newcastle.
 The nearest station to Dumfries on the West Coast Main Line is 14 mi east along the A709 road at Lockerbie, and the nearest West Coast Main Line station linking directly to Dumfries by rail is Carlisle.

 Maxwelltown station in the Summerhill district of the town was closed along with the direct line to Stranraer via Castle Douglas as part of the Beeching cuts in 1965.
 Part of the disused railway track in Dumfries was later converted to a cycle path.